Tips to Clean Your Home As a Team

 Put them in a container that you can take from room to room.
-This helps by keeping the supplies convenient for access and helps you remember to not leave them behind.
+This helps by keeping the supplies convenient for access and helps you remember not to leave them behind.
 You might forget where they are and spend precious time retracing your steps.

-All the family rooms should already be clutter-free, so after giving the furniture, hearths, table tops, all flat surfaces a good dusting, you can apply polish and buff the surfaces to a nice, clean shine.
+All the family rooms should already be clutter-free, so after giving the furniture, hearths, table tops, wood railings, all flat surfaces a good dusting, you can apply polish and buff the surfaces to a nice, clean shine.

-Vacuuming & Mopping Floors
+Vacuuming and Mopping Floors

 It makes more sense to vacuum before you mop because vacuuming stirs up dust.
 If you’ve damp mopped and polished your hardwood floors, then vacuum a strip of carpet in close proximity, you will see lint and dust particles settle onto the clean hardwood floors.